The Changing Face of Fashion: The Advent of IT in Fashion

-From the very humble beginnings of the world´s first ever model (Marie Vernet Worth, an assistant to her fashion designer husband Charles Worth, in 1892),modelling was not considered to be a respectable profession.
+From the very humble beginnings of the world´s first-ever model (Marie Vernet Worth, an assistant to her fashion designer husband Charles Worth, in 1892), modeling was not considered to be a respectable profession.

 Add to this, one Elanor Lambert´s attempt to produce a ´Press orientated fashion event´ in 1943 for department store Wanamaker’s in New York City, which has progressed to the global super event we know as Bryant park Fashion Week (Or Mercedes Benz Fashion Week).
 A far cry from the humble beginnings of the ´Fashion Parades´ in the Paris couture salons of 1855

-If the future of modelling looks promising for all types of individuals, then so does the advent of marketing.
+If the future of modeling looks promising for all types of individuals, then so does the advent of marketing.

 Brand Recognition is Still the Live Fashion Events